 The most accurate and direct way to test the state of charge of a battery cell is to determine the specific gravity of the battery electrolyte.
 The higher the specific gravity of the electrolyte the higher the state of charge.
-The best way to truly monitor your system over it lifetime is to regularly take and record specific gravity readings.
+The best way to truly monitor your system over its life is to regularly take and record specific gravity readings.

 Hydrometers come in many sizes and shapes.
 We recommend a hydrometer with a float, contained in a glass vessel with a rubber bulb to draw the acid into the tube.
 Stay away from floating colored balls as the extra inaccuracy results in very subjective testing.
 The hydrometer should give you a numeric reading directly from the instrument.
 A good hydrometer is accurate to +/- 0.005 points so 1.265 could read from 1.260-1.270.
 The instrument accuracy should be known.